On this page

 Let's also check from the KandaSearch 'Search' UI.

-In Apache Solr, updating documents is exactly the same as registering new documents.
+In the search engine, updating documents is exactly the same as registering new documents.

-In Apache Solr, document registration (or updating) is internally carried out as follows:
+In the search engine, document registration (or updating) is internally carried out as follows:

-As executed above, updating the content of an existing document in Apache Solr is exactly the same process as adding a new document.
+As executed above, updating the content of an existing document in the search engine is exactly the same process as adding a new document.

 Notes.